treolabs/treopim/docs/en/user-guide/products.md

 ### Mass Actions

-The following mass actions are available for product records on the list/plate view page:
+The following mass actions are available for product records on the list view page (also on the plate view, if the [TreoDAM module](https://treodam.com/) is installed):

 - Remove
 - Mass update